Twmpath/its_done/README.md

 # its_done
-A basis to-do list used to learn Flutter an RiverPod
+A basic to-do list used to learn Flutter an RiverPod